The new Vertical Reality experience unveiled by Adidas is not for the faint hearted.

 “Through the experience, people get a sense of the scale of the route, learn about climbing technique in a super engaging way and, finally, actually ‘climb’ the last section of the route,” says Wells.

 The company is initially unveiling installation zones outside its retail stores in China as part of a retail roadshow that will tour ten key cities in the country and give users the chance to immerse themselves in the interactive 360 landscape of Bavella Mountains.
 They can learn about best outdoor climbing practices against realistic scenic backdrops, and push themselves by virtually climbing to the final leg of the Delicatessen summit.
-It will be showcased at the Kendal Mountain Festival between 16th and 19th November with more experiences in Western Europe soon to be announced.The experience was created in partnership with VR agency Somewhere Else Click To Tweet
+It will be showcased at the Kendal Mountain Festival between 16th and 19th November with more experiences in Western Europe soon to be announced.The Adidas experience was created by VR agency Somewhere Else Click To Tweet

 We’re constantly testing the limits of how we can use new technologies Click To Tweet

 “We’re constantly testing the limits of how we can use new technologies to convey the exploits of our athletes.
 With immersive technologies like VR, we’re able to replicate outdoor sports experiences that customers might not consider otherwise.”

 In a move to widen the audience for the VR experience, a second ‘lite’ version has also been created that will soon be launched on the Google Expeditions platform so that people can dive into the climb and learn more on their smartphones.

 The experience demystifies what it means to climb beyond the gym Click To Tweet